okpalaChidiebere/reactnd-design-fundamentals/README.md

 - Try not to have more that 5 surfaces on screen(plus toolbar or appBar) at once because they can be distracting.

 To implement surfaces, identify views in your screen by hierarchy and set backgroThere are pre-defined standard elevations for differnet view types like appBar, FAB, etc This applies for web, iOS and Android.
 Check them out [here](https://material.io/design/environment/elevation.html#default-elevations)

+# Floating Action Button
+This is a vibrant color, circular action button that floats above the rest of your content in your app.
+It is a way of promoting a prominent action.
+It generally has the highest elevation of all views.
+They genrally have a resting elevation of 6 and rising to 12 when pressed.
+They are usually in sizes of 56 or 40 in diameters.
+They can be positioned wherever in your screen but they tend to sit best where two surfaces meet.
+If there is one clear action (an action that someone will likely want to do) on a screen, then it is a great way to promote it and only used a ingle FAB per screen.
+If you are struggling to identify which action should be a FAB, then it is a good sign that you dont need one on that screen.
+- There are floating action buttons from [React Native Directory](https://reactnative.directory/?search=action+) to use.
+I used [this one](https://www.npmjs.com/package/react-native-floating-action) for this project.
+Check out [this other one](https://github.com/mastermoo/react-native-action-button).
+It have some good features that the one i used dont have!
+- NOTE: I was not able to manipulate the elevation shadow for the FAB when its pressed due to i get an warning when `Animated.Value` to shadowOffset or elevation which expects a `number`.
+I dont know if we can get this done but i will look into this later.